 Read our ★★★★★ review of the Hampstead Theatre run below.Click here to book.

-With a book written by Pulitzer Prize winner Tony Kushner (Angels in America), and a score by Tony Award winner Jeanine Tesori, the 2003 show is already in the realms of ‘modern classic’.
+With a book written by Pulitzer Prize winner Tony Kushner (Angels in America), and a score by Tony Award winner Jeanine Tesori, 2003 show Caroline or Change is already in the realms of ‘modern classic’.
 And director Michael Longhurst’s revival feels especially timely.

 Sharon D Clarke is superb as Caroline, a maid working in the basement of a big Louisiana house.
 It’s 1963 and the civil rights movement has only reached the Bayou in whispers.
 But when JFK is killed, the younger generation are feeling impatient for change.